kerberos-io/heatmap/README.md

 # Heatmap

 ## Description
 Using video recordings from a paddel playingfield we are trying to map the locations players have walked.
+First we capture there movement and later on we convert the coordinates and plot them onto an image of the playingfield.
+This will give us insight in where people mostly walk and what areas are left unattended.

 ## Packages
 | Packages|